ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Technical Specifications As Documentation

 Your tech team is now spending time creating thoughtful documents that cover how you're engineering your product, and the team should be making fewer mistakes as a result.
-The last way that technical specifications help you is by providing useful resources for future engineers who need to augment or modify the work that s been done.
+The last way that technical specifications help you is by providing useful resources for future engineers who need to augment or modify the work that's been done.
 I recommend that you create a well-organized and searchable directory (e.g., an internal wiki such as Confluence or Notion, or document storage like Google Drive), and that your team be diligent about ensuring all specification documents are added to the directory.
 It may also be helpful to link or refer to the specification in code comments to explain why something is implemented the way it is.

 ## Developer Experience (DX)